 The phalaenopsis orchid is easy to care for and is available in a wide range of colours.
 They're a very popular variety due to their elegant appearance and are ideally suited to life indoors.
 Often cheaper than a bunch of flowers, they make great gifts and are very rewarding with their stunning 'moth' shaped orchid flowers.

 The peace lily is often described as the ideal houseplant.
 They look good all year round, are easy to look after and grow in any part of the house or outside in protected shade areas.
 Peace lilies are known to clean indoor air and have striking foliage.
-They are the largest of the Spathiphyllum – it has oversized foliage and pure white flowers, sure to brighten up your home.
+The largest of the Spathiphyllum, it has oversized foliage and pure white flowers, sure to brighten up your home.

 Sometimes called the ‘money plant', it's one of the best trailing plants.
 In warmer climates, it can grow outside, but in cooler climates, it's normally an indoor plant.
 Traditionally grown on a totem but now favoured for hanging baskets, vertical gardens and one of the most popular gift plants around.
 Devils ivy is easy to look after and comes in green and gold-leaved forms.